This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Isle of Man.

 What, if any, are the collective redress (e.g. class action) mechanisms?

-Under rule 3.33(1) the court may make a group litigation order where there are or are likely to be a number of claims giving rise to group issues.
-Under rule 3.33(4) a group litigation order may not be made except with the consent of the First Deemster.
-Rule 11.46 concerns costs where the court has made such an order.
-Group litigation is rare in the Isle of Man.
+Under the Rules Isle of Man High Court can make a group litigation order where there are or are likely to be a number of claims giving rise to collective issues.
+Class Actions are relatively rare in the Isle of Man.

 What, if any, are the mechanisms for joining third parties to ongoing proceedings and/or consolidating two sets of proceedings?

-The court has very wide case management powers including under rule 7.2(2)(g) the specific and express power to consolidate proceedings and under (h) to try 2 or more claims on the same occasion.
+The Rules also provide case management powers which include the power to consolidate proceedings or to try two or more claims at the same time or immediately after one another.

 Are third parties allowed to fund litigation?
 If so, are there any restrictions on this and can third party funders be made liable for the costs incurred by the other side?